Duet3D/wiki-content/How_to_guides/Wiring_your_Duet_2.md

 * Do not tin (add solder to) these wires.
 The solder will flow over time, and will become loose in the screw terminal and possibly create a hot spot or short circuit, which could result in fire.
 * The crimp tools shown above are generally available from any hardware store, electrical shop, online etc., and when used correctly will give good quality, solid connections.
 * The method of crimp used is called an indent crimp.
 You should ensure that the tool you use provides a tight crimp of the ferrule to the wire.
-* It is also best to use the include Molex connectors for all other connections as they ensure correct polarity and lock into place.
+* It is also best to use the included Molex connectors for all other connections as they ensure correct polarity and lock into place.

 # 4. Communicating with the Duet board